-Species accumulation was calculated and plotted using BiodiversityR (version 2-14.1; Kindt & Coe, 2005) in relation to ocean basins where sampling locations occurred and the final year sampled (n = 69 observations) by each study (n = 26).
-Prey species’ phylogenetic information were extracted from the Open Tree of Life Data using the package rotl (version 3.0.12) (Michonneau et al., 2016) and parsed to a phylogenetic tree using ape (version 5.6-2) (Paradis & Schliep, 2019) and stringr (version 1.4.0) (Wickham, 2021) with integrated species-specific trait information displayed using ggtree (v3.3.1.900) (Yu et al., 2017) to visualise relationships between taxonomic and trait diversity in the data.
+To report on the historical taxonomic diversity of prey in albacore diets, species accumulation was calculated and plotted using BiodiversityR (version 2-14.1; Kindt & Coe, 2005) where the cumulative total number of species identified in albacore diets was calculated in relation to ocean basins and the year(s) sampled (n = 69 observations) by each study (n = 26).
+To report on the trait-based diversity of prey in relation to taxonomic diversity, species’ phylogenetic information was extracted from the Open Tree of Life Data using the package rotl (version 3.0.12) (Michonneau et al., 2016) and parsed to a phylogenetic tree using ape (version 5.6-2) (Paradis & Schliep, 2019) and stringr (version 1.4.0) (Wickham, 2021) with integrated species-specific habitat use trait information (Table 1; Supplementary Data, Table S5) displayed using ggtree (v3.3.1.900) (Yu et al., 2017) to simultaneously visualise relationships across taxonomic and trait diversity .

 2.4.2 Albacore prey trait guilds

-For the 292 prey species with complete trait information, key prey trait guilds were identified using a divisive hierarchical clustering algorithm (Anderberg, 1973; Legendre & Legendre, 1998) on a Gower dissimilarity matrix (Gower, 1971) to identify relational structure among albacore prey in relation to ecological trait data for the four habitat use variables: two binomial variables (seasonal and diel vertical migration) and two multi-level categorical variables (vertical and horizontal habitat use) (Table 1; Supplementary Data, Table S4) using the diana algorithm in vegan (v2.5-7) (Oksanen et al., 2020) and cluster (v2.1.2) (Maechler et al., 2021) and visualised with ggplot2 (v3.3.5) (Wickham, 2016) and dendextend (v1.15.2) (Galili, 2015).
+To simplify this large prey diversity, we aimed to quantitatively classify prey species into trait-based guilds (Figure 2).
+For the 292 prey species with complete trait information, key trait guilds were identified using a divisive hierarchical clustering algorithm (Anderberg, 1973; Legendre & Legendre, 1998).
+This was built on a Gower dissimilarity matrix for mixed variable types (here binomial and categorical) (Gower, 1971) to identify relational structure among albacore prey in relation to ecological trait data for the four habitat use variables: two binomial variables (seasonal and diel vertical migration) and two multi-level categorical variables (vertical and horizontal habitat use) (Table 1; Supplementary Data, Table S4) in vegan (v2.5-7) (Oksanen et al., 2020) and cluster (v2.1.2) (Maechler et al., 2021) and visualised using and dendextend (v1.15.2) (Galili, 2015).

-We used a consensus approach for validating cluster results – optimising cluster selection and partition by assessing several stability and internal validation metrics (Supplementary Data, Table S6) (Brock et al., 2008) and visualised using non-metric multidimensional scaling (nMDS) plots (Field et al., 1982) using vegan.
-Specifically, we assessed: (1) inter-cluster variation – maximum separation of species between clusters – indicated by higher average distance between species clusters (Rousseeuw, 1987); (2) intra-cluster variance or minimum separation of species within clusters indicated by lower average distance within species clusters (Handl et al., 2005); (3) high silhouette width coefficient value and Dunny Smith residuals (Dunn†, 1974; Rousseeuw, 1987) representing optimal cluster compactness and separation qualities; and lastly, (4) optimal evenness or balance of cluster composition indicated by the number of species in each cluster (Legendre & Legendre, 1998).
+We used a consensus approach for validating cluster results and for optimising cluster selection and partition by assessing several stability and internal validation metrics (Supplementary Data, Table S6) (Brock et al., 2008).
+Specifically, we assessed: (1) inter-cluster variation – maximum separation of species between clusters – indicated by higher average distance between species clusters (Rousseeuw, 1987); (2) intra-cluster variance or minimum separation of species within clusters indicated by lower average distance within species clusters (Handl et al., 2005); (3) high silhouette width coefficient value and Dunny Smith residuals (Dunn, 1974; Rousseeuw, 1987) representing optimal cluster compactness and separation qualities; and lastly, (4) optimal evenness or balance of cluster composition indicated by the number of species in each cluster (Legendre & Legendre, 1998).
 Trait values that influence a species’ occupancy within a cluster were visualised using heat maps illustrating the importance of trait values to the composition of each cluster.

 2.4.3 Trait-based vs taxonomic diet variation

-Historical albacore diet composition across geographies were visualised using frequency of occurrence data from 26 studies that yielded 60 observations of diet composition, because the other 3 studies in this dataset and their 9 observations included presence only data.
-To visualise overall contributions of prey trait guilds to albacore diets, we calculated a normalised index of contribution for each prey species relative to (i) the trait guild they were classified in and (ii) the sum of frequency of occurrence data within each observation per study.
+Historical albacore diet composition across geographies was visualised using frequency of occurrence data from 23 studies that yielded 60 observations (independent years and locations sampled) of diet composition, because 3 studies in this dataset (9 observations) included presence only data and there were insufficient studies reporting numerical abundance (n = 13 studies, 23 observations) and mass-based (n = 10 studies, 32 observations) information on prey contributions to diets.
+To visualise frequency-based contributions of prey trait guilds to albacore diets, we calculated a normalised index of contribution for each prey species relative to (i) the trait guild they were classified in and (ii) the sum of frequency of occurrence data within each observation per study.
 Of note, several species with incomplete trait information are therefore ‘not classified’ with trait guilds and are included in illustrations of diet composition.